Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Theoretical framework

-Equation~\eqref{sgwti} is the AXWTI for the axial-vector and pseudoscalar seagull terms.
-In contrast to its electromagnetic partner, this AXWTI does not have a diquark part and thus the AXWTIs of the relevant current-diquark vertices should both be equal to zero, see Section \,\ref{subsecdqvx}.
+whereby Eq.\,\eqref{TotalWGTI} is saturated.
+It is worth highlighting that Eqs.\,\eqref{chilegsaxwti}, \eqref{sgwti} are complete because axial-vector/pseudoscalar probes do not couple to scalar targets and the axial-vector diquark propagator is symmetric.
+Hence, in contrast to the electromagnetic case, the seagull identity, Eq.\,\eqref{sgwti}, does not have a diquark part.
+As a consequence, AXWTIs of the relevant current-diquark vertices are both equal to zero, see Section \,\ref{subsecdqvx}.

 In this work, we therefore employ the following \emph{Ans\"atze}

 and

 In a similar way, we can obtain the seagulls' charge conjugations: